algorithms-in-action/algorithms-in-action.github.io/README.md

 `cd aia` enter into the project directory, run `npm start`.
 This will start a web server on your computer.
 If it doesn't automatically open a web browser tab, go to http://localhost:3000 to see the project.

+### Test the Program
+Currently, we use [Jest](https://jestjs.io/docs/en/getting-started) as the testing framework to test React application.
+[Create-React-App](https://create-react-app.dev/) is already use and ships with Jest.

+#### Writing Tests

+Follow [Jest official doc](https://jestjs.io/docs/en/using-matchers) to see examples and APIs.

+#### Running Tests

+Check out [Create-React-App Running Tests](https://create-react-app.dev/docs/running-tests/#docsNav) for detailed information.

+Run Jest:
+> `npm test`

+It will launch in [watch mode](https://jestjs.io/docs/en/cli.html#--watch).
+Every time you save a file, it will re-run the tests.
+Note that, by default, Jest will only run the tests related to files changed since the last commit.

+Coverage Reporting:
+> `npm test -- --coverage`

+It will run tests and generate a [coverage report](https://medium.com/@krishankantsinghal/how-to-read-test-coverage-report-generated-using-jest-c2d1cb70da8b).
+Note that the `coverageThreshold` can be configured in `package.json`.